BELARUS BIRDING TOUR: DETAILED ITINERARY

 The main reason to visit this wonderful forest is for its most conspicuous large mammal, the European Bison (or Wisent) and we have a good chance of seeing some lumbering along, browsing leaves at head height as they slip away into the forest.
 Other herbivores include Elk (or Moose) and Wild Boar.
 Although bears were extirpated from Belowezhskaya Pushcha in the eighteenth century during the reign of Catherine the Great, predators like Eurasian Lynx and Grey Wolf still haunt this wonderful forest and we have a slim chance of seeing one here.

-Belarus: Day 11 This morning we will make our way back to Minsk, where our Belarus birding tour will end in the early afternoon.
+Belarus: Day 11 Today we will make our way back to Minsk airport, where our Belarus birding tour will end in the early afternoon.